AgnostiqHQ/covalent/doc/TUTORIAL_GUIDELINES.md

 3. The final version of the tutorial that goes into the RTD should have the cells go from `1, ..., n`.

-4. For MacOS, include additional information such as resetting the maximum number of open files via `ulimit -n 10240`.
+4. Include additional information such as resetting the maximum number of open files via `ulimit -n 10240`.
 Since, this is a MacOS specific issue, it is more useful for the users than for functional testing.